 It sometimes helps to think of a wholesaler as a house flip broker.
 He makes money because he presents you with a good house flipping deal.

-But if the numbers work according to your 70% Rule, even with his fee, you can make money as well.
-In fact, one of the most successful flips that I’ve ever done where I made over $56,000 in net profit, I used a wholesaler to find that deal.
-It was in such bad shape, it turned off every other real estate investor in the area.
-And despite his $5000 finders fee, I still made a very healthy profit
+However, if the numbers work according to your 70% Rule, even with his fee, you can make money as well.
+One of the most successful flips that I’ve ever done was when I made over $56,000 in net profit, I used a wholesaler to find that deal.
+It was in such bad shape, and it turned off every other real estate investor in the area.
+Despite his $5,000 finder’s fee, I still made a very healthy profit

 There are plenty of good deals to be had with wholesale contractors, but only as long as the numbers work.
-Make sure your projections are accurate, you don’t use any “eraser math” in those financial projections and you have a good real estate broker who knows the market, and does exactly how much you can sell the property for.
+Make sure your projections are accurate.
+Don’t use any “eraser math” in those financial projections.
+Have a good real estate broker who knows the market, and knows exactly how much you can sell the property for.

-Be sure to remember that a lot of people begin investing in real estate as a wholesaler, so sometimes because of the fact that they are new and inexperienced, what they think is “an awesome deal” is actually a lousy deal.
-Many wholesalers take the really good deals for themselves and pawn off the leftovers to other real estate investors.
+Remember that many people begin investing in real estate as a wholesaler.
+Unfortunately, because they are usually new and inexperienced, what they think is “an awesome deal” is actually pretty lousy.
+Many wholesalers take the perfect deals for themselves and pawn off the leftovers to other real estate investors.
 So beware.

-Like I said before, many would be real estate investors wholesale for a little bit until they can fund a full on house flip on their own.
-They are waiting for their chance to have enough money, reputation or chutzpah to get started flipping houses on their own.
+Like I said before, many would use real estate wholesalers for a bit until they can fund a full-on house flip on their own.
+They are waiting for their chance to have enough money, grow their reputation, and cast aside their fears to get started flipping houses on their own.

-They are simply taking care of the first step in the house flipping process – which is to find the deal.
+They are merely taking care of the first step in the house flipping process – which is to find the deal.

 Are there experienced and seasoned wholesalers out there?

 Of course there are.
 Certain people just want to find the deal and pass it off to a house flipper.
 There are plenty of rookies, but also plenty of veterans.